For Professionals

 This course establishes a foundation of knowledge and skills in child psychiatry, covering topics like assessment, diagnosis, developmental principles, psychological testing, educational law, mandated reporting, and principles of pediatric psychotherapy and psychopharmacology.
 Residents use these interactive sessions to prepare for their clinical rotations, and this series lays the groundwork for subsequent coursework.

 This course serves as a review of normal development by age and stage, offering an in-depth exploration of topics like attachment, language, and cognition.
-The principles of development are also paired with a guided analysis of the range of disorders seen during childhood and adolescence, as well as an overview of therapeutic interventions.
-Faculty expertise lends clinical wisdom to these courses, during which residents review current literature and discuss clinical vignettes.
+In addition to the review of current literature and discussion of clinical vignettes, faculty expertise lends clinical wisdom.

 Second-Year Didactic Curriculum